-1.1 The procedures that follow provide guidelines and expectations for responding to children with diabetes.
-It outlines the nature of diabetes, its various types and related issues of concern.

-Diabetes Management is a protocol to be used by school and community personnel to support and ensure the safety of children with diabetes in our schools.
-The development of this document was a collaborative project involving representatives from Home and Community Care Support Services - Waterloo Region (HCCSS), the Canadian Diabetes Association and Waterloo Region District School Board (WRDSB) internal and external stakeholders (including families).
+- 1.1 The procedures that follow provide guidelines and expectations for responding to children with diabetes.
+It outlines the nature of diabetes, its various types and related issues of concern. - Diabetes Management is a protocol to be used by school and community personnel to support and ensure the safety of children with diabetes in our schools.
+The development of this document was a collaborative project involving representatives from Home and Community Care Support Services Waterloo Region (HCCSS), the Canadian Diabetes Association and Waterloo Region District School Board (WRDSB) internal and external stakeholders (including families). - 1.3 In accordance with Ontario regulation 137/15 Child Care and Early Years Act every licensee (board operated Before & After School programs) has developed a policy for supporting students with prevalent medical conditions.